 - Pour your cider into a clean fermentation container.

-- Heat the sugar or honey with a quarter of water to the boil.
+- Heat the sugar or honey with a quarter of water to a boil.
 Skim off any foam or scum that rises to the surface.

 - Pour the sugar or honey and water mixture into the fermenter.